MidnightPavlaka635920/Ansitovideo/README.md

 ## Compiling
 - You can use release .deb file, or
 - build it yourself with the script.
 Note that you might need to do `chmod +x compileatv.sh` to run the script.
+## After converting
+This is what I like to do, and so do you maybe:
+1. Add audio:
+    ```
+    ffmpeg -i out_of_ansitovideo.mp4 -i original_video_or_audio.mp4 -c:v copy -map 0:v:0 -map 1:a:0 -shortest output_with_audio.mp4
+    ```
+2. Add subtitle if they exis.
+How?
+Let me explain.
+   1. Get subtitles from youtube with an extension
+   2. Run this, don't worry: `ffmpeg -i output_with_audio.mp4 -i subtitles.srt -c copy -c:s mov_text output_with_subs.mp4`